DETAILED ACTION

 at least one colony of nitrifying microorganisms grown on the biofilter media (“populated with microorganisms capable of converting ammonia to nitrite and nitrite to nitrate” Paragraph [0171]);

-However, VanToever teaches an aquaculture water treatment system wherein the nitrate forming and delivery system comprises: a drain (opening of conduit 168 Figure 1); a catch basin (tank 20 Figure 1); and nozzles for dispensing a liquid (nozzles 132) across the top of the biofilter media (filter media pellets 190), the liquid flowing through the biofilter media by gravity and exiting at the drain and collecting in the catch basin (Figure 1).
+However, VanToever teaches an aquaculture water treatment system wherein the nitrate forming and delivery system comprises: a drain (opening of conduit 168 Figure 1); a catch basin (tank 20 Figure 1); and nozzles for dispensing a liquid (nozzles 132) flowing through the layers of biofilter media (filter media pellets 190) and exiting at the drain and collecting in the catch basin (Figure 1).

 It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have provided the nitrate forming system of Friesth, with the drain, catch basin, and nozzles of VanToever, with reasonable expectation of success, in order to help increase the efficiency of transportation of cleansed water through the system.

-It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the biofilter and tank system of Friesth, with the multiple layers of filters accessible via shelving as taught by Schenck, with reasonable expectation of success, in order to help maximize the efficiency of the filtration process (Schenck Col. 2 lines 7-9)
+It would have been prima facie obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to have modified the biofilter and tank system of Friesth, with the multiple layers of biofilters supported by support structures as taught by Schenck, with reasonable expectation of success, in order to help maximize the efficiency of the filtration process (Schenck Col. 2 lines 7-9).

 Regarding Claim 2, modified Friesth teaches the system of claim 1.
 Friesth further discloses the system, wherein the control system is configured to dynamically control and update a localized environment at cultivation pots based on a determination of the micro data (Paragraph [0276], sensors determining when an identified plant is in need of water).